codingColinMcM/Note-Taker-Express/README.md

 4. Implemented a save icon that appears in the navigation at the top of the page when a new note is entered, allowing users to save their notes to a JSON file.
 5. Utilized React router to enable users to navigate between the landing page and notes page.
-6. Tested the application using Jest and Enzyme to ensure that all features function correctly and that the user interface is intuitive and user-friendly. <br><br>
+6. Tested the application using Jest and Enzyme to ensure that all features function correctly and that the user interface is intuitive and user-friendly.

 By following these steps, I was able to develop a note-taking application that provides small business owners with a simple, yet powerful way to organize their thoughts and tasks.
 This solution offers a reliable and efficient system for note-taking, allowing users to save, manage, and reference their notes with ease.

 ## Screenshot